Sabdietrich/Recipes/README.md

 stays open and all the products and prices available.

 After, the information is stored with SQLAlchemy.
-The primary goal of SQLAlchemy is to simplify the process of working with databases by providing a unified API that supports multiple database management systems with a consistent interface.
+The primary goal of SQLAlchemy is to simplify the process of working with databases by providing a unified API that supports multiple database management systems with a consistent interface.

-Then, we can display the information the local markets passed into another page, so that the users are able to check where to buy the ingredients in the Shop section of the website.
+Then, we can display the information the local markets passed into another page, so that the users are able to check where to buy the ingredients in the Shop section of the website.

 For using the SQLAlchemy, we used Flask, which is a Framework for Python.
 Flask handles HTTP-related tasks and request routing, while SQLAlchemy is used for interacting with the database, providing the Object-Relational Mapping capabilities and simplifying database operations within the Flask application.
-This combination allows us to build robust and scalable web application with a clean separation between the web layer and the data layer.
+This combination allows us to build robust and scalable web application with a clean separation between the web layer and the data layer.

 Also, to make sure that all the information is secured after the local market create the account, we used a password hash.
 A password hash is